Greece Meteora & Zagori Write a review

 Greece Meteora & Zagori itinerary Request full itinerary

 Independent arrival in Athens and check-in at our pre-booked hotel.
-Meet your guides at 19:00 on the hotel's rooftop terrace with a view across to the ever-impressive Acropolis.
-We have a welcome Aperitif and then move on to dinner at a super restaurant around the corner Dinner and Hotel included.
+Meet your guides at 7 p.m. on the hotel's rooftop terrace with a view across to the ever-impressive Acropolis.
+We have a welcome drink and then walk to dinner at a fabulous restaurant around the corner Overnight Athens.
+Hotel and dinner included.

 After breakfast we transfer by van to Meteora, the surreal and mystical land where nature’s grandeur and man’s quest for spiritual understanding come together.
 Centuries ago, medieval monks built impressive monasteries and humble hermitages atop steep limestone pinnacles and even within natural caves.
 From early Christian times the vertical cliffs of Meteora provided both protection and isolation for the men and women who came here for quiet reflection and spiritual enlightenment.
 We take you to visit one of the smaller monasteries that features impressive views as well as ancient frescoes.
 Later that afternoon, follow your guide on a memorable evening hike as the limestone spires are lit by the soft rays of the setting sun.
 Just as dusk falls we arrive back in the village and sit down for dinner in our hiking clothes at a lively taverna for the first of many excellent meals to come.
 Travel time to Meteora: 3.5 hours.
 Hiking time 3 hours.
 Overnight Meteora.
-Breakfast, lunch, dinner and hotel included.
+Hotel, breakfast, lunch and dinner included.